 Are members of the Champaign County community eligible to apply?

 Yes.
 The Community-based Innovation funding track is open to members of the wider Champaign County community.
 Members of the public are eligible to apply if they are collaborating on a project with a University of Illinois tenure-stream or specialized faculty member, or an Academic Professional staff member.
 Collaborators may be from non-university units and/or stakeholder groups (e.g., non-profit organizations, public agencies, school districts, etc.) but cannot serve as Principal Investigators (PIs) or Co-PIs.
 You can read more about the eligibility to serve as principal Investigator in the Campus Administrative Manual (CAM) policy.

 Is payment to non-university research project team members permitted?

 Non-university team members may not be listed in the proposed budget as receiving salary.
 They may receive an honorarium payment subject to university policy.

 Where can I find out more information?

-There will be two Pre-Proposal Information Sessions on March 30 at Noon and March 31 at 4 pm.
-Learn more about the Pre-Proposal Information Sessions.
-Recordings of the sessions will be available to re-watch.
-The full Request for Proposals is available at go.illinois.edu/AddressingRacismRFP.
+There will be a Pre-Proposal Information Session on November 10, 2021 at 4 pm.
+Learn more about the Pre-Proposal Information Session.
+A recording of the session will be available to re-watch.

 Why should I attend a Pre-Proposal Information Session?

-During these sessions, you will be able to learn more about the full RFP, the goals of the program, and hear about what a successful application might look like.
+During this session, you will be able to learn more about the full RFP, the goals of the program, and hear about what a successful application might look like.
 You will also have a chance to ask questions.
-Recordings of the sessions will be posted to the OVCDEI website.
-Learn more about the Pre-Proposal Information Sessions.
+A recording of the session will be posted to the OVCDEI website.
+Learn more about the Pre-Proposal Information Session.